Whole Earth Forecaster Home

 As yet we know far too little about the origin of mass attitudes, their spread among people and the effects of different attitudes on action.
 But what we do know is that economic psychology may usefully supplement the theoretical and statistical approach of traditional economics.
 It contributes to the understanding and prediction of economic fluctuations, and thereby promises to provide poly makers with better tools which they may use to combat the recurrence of periodic depressions and inflations.

 - Dr. George Katona, Professor of Economics and Psychology, University of Michigan.

 - Scientific American, 1954

 Despite government and private economists' optimism, the economy is still in recession and it looks like 1992 will come before the economy shows any real strength.
 Way back in the February 1990 issue of WEF I forecasted that the economy was peaking and that it would bottom in 1992.
 That looks now to be an excellent forecast.

 Gross Domestic Product

-Below are compared the U.S. Gross Domestic Product (annual % change) and 2-year moving average of the Berg Timer.
+Below are compared the U.S. Gross Domestic Product (annual % change, above) and the 2-year moving average of the Berg Timer (below).

 written December 2012: